• Skip to primary navigation

 • Use good quality whole wheat flour, the same flour (atta) that you use to make roti or Indian flatbread.
 Some good options are Pilsbury Chakki Fresh Atta and Aashirwad Atta.

 • Do NOT use cooking oil in place of ghee to make panjeeri.
-Seed oils like canola or sunflower will turn this healthy and wholesome recipe into an oily mess.
-Ghee, on the other hand, is a 'good' fat which is said to reduce inflammation and promote gut health, in addition to other benefits.
+Seed oils like canola or sunflower will turn this recipe into an oily mess.
+Ghee, on the other hand is highly preferable.
 If you're interested, read about the benefits of ghee here.
 The only other fat that you may use instead of ghee is virgin coconut oil.
 This will suit you if you are vegan.

 • While roasting the wheat flour, semolina and other ingredients, don't be tempted to increase the heat to speed up the process.
 The panjeeri will have a bitter taste if the ingredients get over-browned.
 Plus, the flour and semolina may get browned quickly if you roast them on high heat, but they will still have a 'raw' taste that is not very appealing.
 That is why, go low and slow while roasting them.